-Projects included in this program will be prioritized according to the scoring system.
-When identifying projects, we will also consider elements such as:
+Projects in this program will be prioritized by the scoring system.
+When choosing projects, we will also consider:

 Estimated cost and available funding

-Relationship and anticipated benefit to defined centers and corridors
+Connection and expected benefit to defined centers and corridors

-In 2018, new curb ramps and sidewalks were installed on C Street South to improve accessibility, sidewalk connectivity and access to transit.
-The project was funded by a TIB Complete Streets Grant and County Road Funds.
+C Street South In 2018, new curb ramps and sidewalks were installed on C Street South.
+The project improved access to transit and sidewalk connectivity.
+It was funded by a TIB Complete Streets Grant and County Road Funds.